JonComo/anim/README.md

 ### Compile it!

 Once you're satisfied with your changes, you can bundle everything up.
 Just run `npm run build` and look in the `dist/` directory.
 You should see a new file named `main.js`.
 This file is Webpack's compiled version of your code.
 Opening up `dist/index.html` in your browser should open up `anim` accompanied by your changes.
 Hooray!

+That's about it for now!
+Good luck!
+Even now the code is begging for bug fixes and cleaning up...
+So much repetition of code too(not used to javascript.. okay, end of my excuses).